cjackson202/aoai_mysql_api/api/apim_api/readme.md

 Note: All tester scripts located in `/api_testers`
 1. `call_apim_api.py`: Designed to test the apim_api using eligible GPT models specifically for chat scenarios where Retrieval-Augmented Generation (RAG) is not needed.
 2. `call_apim_index.py`: Designed to test the apim_api using eligible ADA models specifically for indexing scenarios, where embeddings for documents are generated.
+3. `call_apim_query.py`: Designed to test the apim_api using eligible GPT and ADA models, specifically for RAG scenarios, where embeddings for queries are generated and documents are retrieved from a vector store.

 To use the each of the tester python file, complete the following:
 1. **Set .env variables for your AOAI instance**